The rates of growth in a hyperbolic group: Well ordering of the set of growth rates

 Given a f.g.\ group $G$, We define:

-where the infimum is taken over all the finite generating sets $S$ of $G$.
-Since there are f.g.\ groups that have exponential growth, but do not have uniform exponential growth \cite{Wilson}, the infimum, $e(G)$, is not always obtained by a finite generating set of a f.g.\ group.
+where the infimum is taken over all the finite symmetric generating sets $S$ of $G$.
+Since there are f.g.\ groups that have exponential growth, but do not have uniform exponential growth \cite{Wilson}, the infimum, $e(G)$, is not always obtained by a finite generating set of $G$.

-\begin{remark} Note that $e(G,S)$ does not change if we make $S$ symmetric, hence, for the rest of this paper we will always assume that our generating sets are symmetric. \end{remark}
+\begin{remark} For the rest of this paper we will always assume that the finite generating sets of groups that we consider are symmetric. \end{remark}

 Given a f.g.\ group $G$ we further define the following set in $\R$: